 The Ministry of Transport would like to hear your views on the information provided in the Green Freight Background Paper.
 A series of questions have been posed throughout the paper around each of the fuel options.
 These are examples of the questions we want to answer throughout the next stage of our engagement.

-A link to a survey containing all of the questions in the paper can be found here(external link).
-We would greatly appreciate any insights you might have that can contribute to answering these questions.
-In addition, if you have other questions, or have additional thoughts and ideas you would like to contribute, we would love to hear from you.
-Please email us at email@example.com.
+However, if you have any feedback, or have additional thoughts and ideas you would like to contribute, we would love to hear from you.
+Please email us at firstname.lastname@example.org.

 - Read FAQs on the topic HERE.